PM Modi, other senior BJP leaders meet to pick candidates for LS polls | Politics

 The BJP's Central Election Committee met here on Saturday to finalise the party's candidates in several states for the Lok Sabha polls.

-The states for which candidates were tipped to be discussed include Uttar Pradesh and Rajasthan.
+The states for which candidates were discussed include Odisha, Uttar Pradesh, West Bengal and Rajasthan.

+With the BJP and BJD alliance talks falling through, the CEC discussed candidates for all 21 Lok Sabha seats and 147 assembly seats in Odisha, state BJP president Manmohan Samal told reporters.

-The CEC has met twice earlier and has named candidates for 291 Lok Sabha seats so far, including in Uttar Pradesh, Gujarat, West Bengal, Jharkhand, Rajasthan, Haryana, Karnataka, Tamil Nadu, Uttarakhand, Kerala and Telangana among others.
+The CEC has met twice earlier and has named candidates for 291 Lok Sabha seats so far, including in Uttar Pradesh, Gujarat, West Bengal, Jharkhand, Rajasthan, Haryana, Karnataka, Tamil Nadu, Uttarakhand, Kerala and Telangana.

-The BJP is yet to announces candidates for many seats in some of these states.
+The BJP is yet to announce candidates for many seats in some of these states.

 At least three of the declared candidates, including Bhojpuri singer Pawan Singh, have withdrawn from the fray after their names drew some controversy or other.